imgntn/prettymuni/README.md

 # https://www.prettymuni.com

-I was asked to create a live map of San Francisco transportation recently when applying to a job, so I made this :)

-It uses d3.js and vanilla javascript to show and update current positions of realtime buses in the San Francisco Muni system.
+Uses D3.js and vanilla javascript to show and update current positions of realtime buses in the San Francisco Muni system.

 Read about the process at https://medium.com/@jamesbpollack/pretty-muni-71773427e83d